 “Hey, I know you like to unwind with a drink, but like it or not, alcohol has many side effects if consistently appreciated.
 But I’m just going to ease you in gently, and focus on its relationship to weight loss, as this seems to be the most common question regarding why you can’t seem to shake off those love handles.
 So we’ll leave the rest out, like what it does to the central nervous system, hormonal imbalance, liver & kidney function, overall dehydration etc, let’s keep that for another day.
 Fair enough?

 Anyway, as alcohol is a toxin, I treat it like a foreign invader, and it’s taken straight to the liver to be processed.
 The liver is the main driving engine that works my metabolism.
-And now it’s slowing the detoxifying process of the liver down and killing hormone receptors, where metobolisim of nutrients take place.
+And now it’s slowing the detoxifying process of the liver down and impacting hormone receptors, where metabolism of nutrients take place.
 Hence, slower metabolism.

 Also, we store our carbohydrate in the liver, but because of the drink you’ve just had, there’s no more room for carbohydrate storage, so the carbs get stored in the muscles, but, because you don’t exercise me as much as you’d like to, my muscles are usually fully stored.
 And after that, you got it, the carbs get converted to stored body fat.

-Also, you’re always feeling peckish after a few drinks and eat those dodgy bar snacks and party nibbles; do you honestly think I actually need them?
-Not to mention the walk home take away food at the end of the night.
-Do you have any idea of how many empty calories you’ve just fed me with?
+Also, you’re always feeling peckish after a few drinks and eat those dodgy bar-snacks and party nibbles; do you honestly think I actually need them?
+Not to mention the takeaway food at the end of the night.
+Do you have any idea of how many empty calories you’ve just fed me?
 It’s about as nutritional as eating a house brick.
 Don’t you know by doing this to me you’re putting us at dis-ease?”